What on Earth is Agile Risk Analytics?

 In ‘practical example terms’ here’s what this means:

-“I want to take our #n-thousand customers, our #n-thousend devices, our who knows how many #n-users/developers, blah blah blah.
-I want to take data about all those entities that revenue and critical business services depend on; and I want to run referential integrity checks across all of it; the data bases, the streaming sources, the digital exhaust from business and IT workflow; the data from security controls; all the logs we have.
+“I want to take our #n-thousand customers, our #n-thousand devices, our who knows how many #n-users/developers, blah blah blah.
+I want to take data about all those entities that revenue and critical business services depend on, and I want to run referential integrity checks across all of it; the databases, the streaming sources, the digital exhaust from business and IT workflow; the data from security controls; all the logs we have.

 And at whatever frequency I choose, I want to crunch that data to know: